kchia/my-new-repo/README.md

 # my-new-repo
-- person a and b are making a change on same lines of code!
+- person a and b are blah blah making a change on same lines of code!